YANG STYLE TAI-CHI

 Another important aspect of developing internal power in Tai Ji Quan is to practice correct posture.
 Proper posture is essential for maintaining the flow of energy in the body.
 Practitioners should stand with their feet shoulder-width apart, knees slightly bent, and spine straight.
 The shoulders should be relaxed, and the arms should be held loosely at the sides.
 This posture allows for the smooth flow of energy through the body, which enhances the practitioner's ability to generate and direct internal power.

 In addition to relaxation, breathing, and posture, developing internal power in Tai Ji Quan also requires a deep understanding of the principles that underlie this martial art.
-These principles include yin and yang, the five elements, and the three treasures.
+These principles include yin and yang.
 Practitioners must understand how these principles relate to the movements and techniques of Tai Ji Quan in order to harness and direct their internal power effectively.

 Finally, developing internal power in Tai Ji Quan requires consistent practice.
 Practitioners should strive to practice Tai Ji Quan regularly, focusing on the development of internal power through relaxation, breathing, posture, and the principles of this martial art.
 As they progress in their practice, they will develop a deeper understanding of their own bodies and the flow of energy within them, allowing them to generate and direct internal power with greater efficiency and precision.